-To meet these objectives, Iluka maintains Board-determined measurable objectives for gender diversity and aboriginal representation.
-Our Diversity and Inclusion Working Group, chaired by the Managing Director, meet to share ideas, initiatives and issues related to diversity and inclusion.
+To meet these objectives, Iluka maintains Board-determined measurable objectives for gender diversity at the Board, senior executive and general workforce levels, as well as indigenous representation throughout the workforce.
+Our Diversity and Inclusion Working Group, chaired by the Managing Director, meets to share ideas, initiatives and issues related to diversity and inclusion.
 Through our engagement survey and other tools, we regularly seek and act upon feedback from our employees as to the extent to which they feel accepted and a sense of belonging at Iluka.
 The framework and focus areas for initiatives identified by the Diversity and Inclusion Working Group are represented in the diagram below.

-Throughout 2021, the Board had as a measurable objective maintaining at least the 30 per cent female representation.
-At 31 December 2021, female representation on the Board was 42.9 per cent.
+Throughout 2022, the Board had as a measurable objective maintaining at least a 30 per cent female representation.
+At 31 December 2022, female representation on the Board was 50 per cent.

-The measurable objectives that applied to the Australian workforce throughout 2021 are set out in the following table:
+The measurable objectives that applied to the Australian workforce throughout 2022 are set out in the following table:

-Measurable objective Status of the objective at 31 December 2021 30 per cent female diversity by 2023 21.6 per cent 8 per cent indigenous employment by 2023 5.7 per cent
+Measurable objective Status of the objective at 31 December 2022 30 per cent female diversity by 2023 2 23.8 per cent 8 per cent indigenous employment by 2023 4.6 per cent

-The table below highlights gender diversity across the Iluka Group as at 31 December 2021:
+The following table highlights gender diversity across the Iluka Group as at 31 December 2022:

 Level Proportion of female (per cent) Proportion of male (per cent)

-Board (1) 43 57
+Board ^(A) 50 50

-Executives / General Managers (2) 29 71
+Executives / General Managers (B) 33 67

-Other management levels 17 83
+Other management levels 14 86

-Total Iluka Group (excluding SRL (3) ) 21 79

-Total SRL (3) 9 91

-Total Iluka Group 13 87
+Total Iluka Group 24 76

-(1) Includes the Managing Director

-(1) Includes the Managing Director.
+(A) Includes the Managing Director.
+(B) Excludes the Managing Director.

-Further information outlining Iluka's approach and its progress towards achieving its measurable objectives are included in the Sustainability Section of the 2021 Annual Report.
+Further information outlining Iluka's approach and its progress towards achieving its measurable objectives are included in the Sustainability Section of the 2022 Annual Report.
 A copy of Iluka's Diversity and Inclusion Policy, as well as other diversity-related documents (including Iluka's most recent Workplace Gender Equality Agency Report) is available on Iluka's website at the following link: www.iluka.com/careers/working-at-iluka.

-6.3 Continuous disclosure and communications with shareholders
+8.3 Continuous disclosure and communications with shareholders

 Iluka is committed to ensuring that shareholders and the market are kept fully and regularly informed of information and major developments concerning Iluka.
 To achieve this, Iluka has developed a Continuous Disclosure and Market Communications Policy, which establishes procedures to ensure that directors and management fulfil their obligations under the Corporations Act and the ASX Listing Rules in relation to the timely disclosure of price-sensitive information.
-A copy of Iluka's Continuous Disclosure and Market Communications Policy can be found in the Governance section of Iluka's website.